Twenty-Five Centuries of the Same Idea

 A system becomes conscious — or something like conscious — when it develops a model of itself that feeds back into its own operations.
 Not just feedback (a thermostat has feedback).
 Self-referential feedback — where the system’s representation of itself becomes part of what the system is.
 The model changes the thing being modeled, which changes the model, which changes the thing.
 The loop never resolves.
 It can’t.
 The system is always chasing its own tail at a higher level of abstraction, and that chase — that irreducible incompleteness — is what we experience as awareness, as reasoning, as the sensation of being somebody.

 That’s the claim.
-Here are twelve people who made it, in twelve different ways, across two and a half millennia.
+Here are thirteen versions of it, from thirteen different doors, across two and a half millennia.

 The Buddha: dependent origination